 Open Access Journals Search Engine (OAJSE) Teach Kids To Be Their Own Internet Filters ” credit=”flickingerbrad/Flickr It’s becoming less and less effective to block students from websites.
 When Los Angeles Unified rolled out its one-to-one iPad program, administrators expected to be able to control how students used them both in school and at home.
 But, not surprisingly, kids are resourceful and students quickly found ways around the security, prompting the district to require students to turn over the devices.
 Students live in an information-saturated world.
-Rather than shielding them from the digital world, many agree the most effective way to keep them safe and using the internet responsibly as a learning tool is to teach research skills when kids need them.
+“If we are not teaching the kids to use the web as a vehicle for enhancing learning and teaching them to be the filter, that’s a dereliction of duty.”
+A key to making sure good practices stick is to teach research skills when kids need them.
 [RELATED READING: Building Good Search Skills: What Students Need to Know] “If we are not teaching the kids to use the web as a vehicle for enhancing learning and teaching them to be the filter, that’s a dereliction of duty,” Luhtala said.
 Related

 Inderscience Publishers: publishers of distinguished academic, scientific and professional journals Books in the home as important as parents education level: University of Nevada, Reno Whether rich or poor, residents of the United States or China, illiterate or college graduates, parents who have books in the home increase the level of education their children will attain, according to a 20-year study led by Mariah Evans, University of Nevada, Reno associate professor of sociology and resource economics.
 For years, educators have thought the strongest predictor of attaining high levels of education was having parents who were highly educated.
 But, strikingly, this massive study showed that the difference between being raised in a bookless home compared to being raised in a home with a 500-book library has as great an effect on the level of education a child will attain as having parents who are barely literate (3 years of education) compared to having parents who have a university education (15 or 16 years of education).
 Both factors, having a 500-book library or having university-educated parents, propel a child 3.2 years further in education, on average.